SophieDeBenedetto/blog/testing_liveview.md

 Alright, with these principles in hand, we're ready to start testing.

 ## Unit Testing LiveView
 In this section, we'll use our three-step testing procedure to write a few unit tests for the behavior of a LiveView component.
 Along the way, we'll see how composing our LiveView component out of single-purpose reducer functions helps make our code easy to test.
-Let's get started.

 ### The Feature
-The testing examples that we'll be looking at in this post are drawn from the Testing chapter in my book, Programming LiveView, co-authored with Bruce Tate.
+The testing examples that we'll be looking at in this post are drawn from the "Test Your Live Views" chapter in my book, [Programming LiveView](https://pragprog.com/titles/liveview/programming-phoenix-liveview/), co-authored with Bruce Tate.
 Check it out for an even deeper dive into LiveView testing and so much more.

 In this example, we have a an online game store that allows users to browse and review products.
 We provide our users with a survey that asks them for some basic demographic input, along with star ratings of each game.
 We have a LiveView component, `SurveyResultsLive`, that displays the results of this survey as a chart that graphs the games and their star ratings, on a scale of 1 to 5.
 Here's a look at the component UI: